-- Registered Responsible User suites or apartments are permitted to have six beers, six pre-measured/pre-packaged beverage such as “Mike’s Lemonade” or one 1.5 liter bottle of wine or their equivalents per resident.
+- Registered Responsible User suites or apartments are permitted to have up to 72 ounces of beer, six pre-measured/pre-packaged beverage such as “Truly” or one 1.5 liter bottle of wine or their equivalents per resident.

 - No hard alcohol in any form.
 No kegs, beer balls or any type of common source alcohol.

 - Recognizing the serious health risks posed by excessive drinking, no drinking games or possession of drinking paraphernalia used or associated with drinking games (e.g. funnels, beer pong tables, and taps).

 - No alcoholic containers whether empty or full can be used as decorations or stored.
 This includes bottles, cans, or cardboard containers.
 All empty containers must be disposed of within 48 hours.

 - Non-Wentworth guests are not allowed to bring alcohol onto campus.

 Please note the policy on Complicity.
 Complicity is the presence during a violation of the Student Code of Conduct in a way that condones, supports, or encourages that violation.

 The sanctions listed below are only guides and may be more severe, including but not limited to Institute Suspension or Expulsion, depending on the specifics of the incident, history of alcohol violation(s), as well as other violations which may have occurred simultaneously.

 First level alcohol violations include but are not limited to: possession of a small quantity of beer or wine when underage, possession of beer or wine in a designated dry area, possessing an amount of alcohol exceeding allowed amount in registered Responsible User area, underage possession of empties, possession of alcohol paraphernalia, underage drinking, intoxication for students over 21.